Crabbicles/Crabbicles/README.md

-👋 Hi, I’m Crabbicles
+My name is Evan Crabb and I am a self taught hobbyist programmer.
-👀 I’m interested in cloud computing, game programming, and computer hardware!
+I’m interested in cloud computing, Internet of Things, game programming, and computer hardware.
+Currently programming in Python and Java.
+Thanks for checking out my profile 😄